RCass172/recipe-delights/TESTING.md

 12. To have the ability to add a new recipe category when logged in as admin
     - Once the admin user is logged in they are brought straight to their profile page where they can find a button to bring them to the category list.
-    - Once there, a button is present to easily add a new categorgy which will open the add category page with relevant form.
+    - Once there, a button is present to easily add a new category which will open the add category page with relevant form.
     - The user must then enter a category name and image URL which is then used on the category page.
 The category name is then dynamically added to the recipe dropdown menu showing all categories.

 13. To have the ability to edit or delete any existing recipe categories as needed when logged in as admin
     - As above once user goes to categories page the edit and delete button are shown on each category card.
-    - On clicking the edit button the page will open up relevant page which has all the category details filled in, this makes it's easier for user to edit what they need.
+    - On clicking the edit button the page will open up relevant page which has all the category details filled in, this makes it easier for user to edit what they need.
     - On clicking the delete button the category will be removed from the database and website.

       ![Category Button](static/images/TESTING/category-btn.png)